emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/Putnam-exam/Signal-transduction.md

 Pre-conditioning-based improvements in thermal tolerance in *P. acuta* are accompanied by host increases in glutathione reductase (GR) activity and expression.
 This supports reducing intracellular environment that facilitates ROS scavenging and prevents DNA damage.
 Bax-inhibitor 1 (BI-1) could regulate GR expression in corals through Nrf2/ARE pathway ([Majerova and Drury 2021](https://www.biorxiv.org/content/10.1101/2021.03.15.435543v1.full)).

-Transient receptor potential multigene superfamily encodes integral membrane proteins that function as ion channels (](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2011-12-3-218)).
+Transient receptor potential multigene superfamily encodes integral membrane proteins that function as ion channels ([Nilius nad Owsianik 2011](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2011-12-3-218)).
 - Most are non selective cation channels, only a few are Ca2+ selective
 - Gating mechanims include: ligand binding, voltage, and changes in temperature, covalent modifications of nucleophilic residues
 - Activated TRP channels cause depolarization of the cellular membrane, which in turn activates voltage-dependent ion channels and a change of intracellular Ca2+ concentration.